How Inflammation Affects Your Health

 - Inflammatory testing of the stool to identify inflammation & leaky gut

-- Salivary cortisol levels to identify stress as a contributing factor
+- Salivary or urinary cortisol levels to identify stress as a contributing factor

 - Micronutrient testing to identify nutrient deficiencies exacerbating inflammation